MainBank5/stocksystem-infra/README.md

-# Production-Grade AWS EKS Infrastructure (Terraform)
+#SIMPLE AWS EKS Infrastructure (Terraform)

-This repository contains a **production-ready AWS EKS architecture** built using Terraform.
+This repository contains a **mock AWS EKS architecture** built using Terraform.

 It is designed with **high availability, security, and scalability** in mind — following real-world infrastructure patterns, not just a demo setup.